- No products in the basket.

 Chateau Cheval Blanc Vertical Collection

-Bordering Pomerol, from which it is separated by a road and a ditch, Chateau Cheval Blanc arguably holds pole position in Saint-Emilion.
+Chateau Cheval Blanc arguably holds pole position in Saint-Emilion.
 Sited in the northwest of the appellation, the property was formerly part of the Figeac estate.
-Purchased by the Ducasse family in 1832, the size of the property was increased with adjacent vineyards and further developed with extensive plantings of Cabernet Franc on carefully selected rootstock.
+Purchased by the Ducasse family in 1832, the size of the property was increased with adjacent vineyards and further developed with plantings of Cabernet Franc.
 One of the greatest legacies left by the Ducasse family is the drainage system constructed to prevent flooding in the vineyards, and was the first of its kind in Saint-Emilion.

 Spread over 40 hectares today, the property boasts a variety of soil types that encompass gravel, clay, and sand, all of which lie above a stratum of impermeable sedimentary rock.
 The distinctive soil types allow Cheval Blanc to grow an unusual composition of grapes — Cabernet Franc makes up more than half of the plantings, followed by Merlot and small parcels of Cabernet Sauvignon and Malbec.